Tokugawa shogunate: Tenryō, gundai and daikan

-The san-bugyō together sat on a council called the hyōjōsho (評定所).
-In this capacity, they were responsible for administering the tenryō (the shogun's estates), supervising the gundai (郡代), the daikan (代官) and the kura bugyō (蔵奉行), as well as hearing cases involving samurai.
+The san-bugyō together sat on a council called the hyōjōsho.
+In this capacity, they were responsible for administering the tenryō (the shogun's estates), supervising the gundai (郡代), the daikan and the kura bugyō (蔵奉行), as well as hearing cases involving samurai.
 The gundai managed Tokugawa domains with incomes greater than 10,000 koku while the daikan managed areas with incomes between 5,000 and 10,000 koku.

 The shogun directly held lands in various parts of Japan.
 These were known as shihaisho (支配所); since the Meiji period, the term tenryō (天領, literally "Emperor's land") has become synonymous, because the shogun's lands were returned to the emperor.
 In addition to the territory that Ieyasu held prior to the Battle of Sekigahara, this included lands he gained in that battle and lands gained as a result of the Summer and Winter Sieges of Osaka.
 Major cities as Nagasaki and Osaka, and mines, including the Sado gold mine, also fell into this category.